Life As a Private Detective or Investigator

 - Conduct private investigations on a paid basis.

-Qualities of a Private Detective or Investigator
+What a Private Detective or Investigator Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.